skmpf/airbnb-react-native/README.md

 ## Installation and usage

-Be sure, you have installed all dependencies and applications to run React Native project on your computer : [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).
+Be sure, you have installed all dependencies and applications to run React Native project on your computer: [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).

 This project has been optimized for iOS but has not been tested in Android version.
 Android might have serious UI issues.

 ### Running the project

-Clone this repository :
+Clone this repository:

 ```
 git clone https://github.com/sebkpf/airbnb-react-native.git
 cd airbnb-react-native
 ```

-Install packages :
+Install packages:

 ```
 npm install
 ```

-When installation is complete, run with version of your choice :
+When installation is complete, run with version of your choice:

 ```bash
 react-native run-ios